News from the Association

 If you are interested in being involved in this way, please email Steph steph@seba-baptist.org.uk

-If you would like to add a church-based, or Christian charity vacancy to the weekly emailing, please let me know steph@seba-baptist.org.uk
+If you would like to add a church-based or Christian charity vacancy to the monthly email please let me know steph@seba-baptist.org.uk

 Please note, we cannot post vacancies for Church Minister positions, as these should go through your Regional Minister and the Settlement system.